felipethome/dynamic-material-table/README.md

 # Dynamic Material Table
 Reusable component of a dynamic data table with Material Design styles.
 This component uses [React](https://facebook.github.io/react/) and [Fixed Data Table](https://facebook.github.io/fixed-data-table/).

-This is an effort to supply a good component that relies on [Fixed Data Table](https://facebook.github.io/fixed-data-table/) to fetch big amounts of data dynamically (using Ajax).
+This is an effort to supply a good component that relies on [Fixed Data Table](https://facebook.github.io/fixed-data-table/) to fetch big amounts of data dynamically (using Ajax) through a REST API.

 ## What dynamic means
 It means the data your table consumes will be fetched on demand.
 The component will try to make things smooth, so you will not notice the data is being fetched.

 ## How to install
+Run:

+    npm install dynamic-material-table

+## How to build
 Clone this repo:

     https://github.com/felipethome/dynamic-material-table